Terms and Conditions [updated 08.09.23]

 1.12 A reference to legislation includes all subordinate legislation made from time to time under that legislation.

-2.1 The Supplier will provide the Customer with the Proposal and these terms and conditions as an electronic document via an online signature service.
-If the Customer accepts the Proposal and these terms and conditions, it will sign the electronic document.
-This constitutes an offer by the Customer.
-If the Supplier wishes to form a contract with the Customer, it will countersign the electronic document and this will constitute acceptance by the Supplier of the Customer’s offer.
-The Supplier’s counter-signature be confirmed by an email to the Customer and a contract will be formed at this point, on the basis of this Agreement.
-The date of this counter-signature confirmation email will be the effective date of the Agreement (the Effective Date).
+2.1 The Supplier will provide the Customer with the Proposal and these terms and conditions either via email or an online signature service.
+If the Customer accepts the Proposal and these terms and conditions, it will sign the document on the online service or sign and return it to the Supplier via email if received via email.
+The date of the counter-signature by the Customer will be the effective date of the Agreement (the Effective Date).

-3.1 The Supplier will send an activation email to the Customer for the first Authorised User who will be able to log-in to the Services and invite other Authorised Users to access the Service.
+3.1 The Supplier will send an activation email to the Customer for the first Authorised User who will be able to log-in to the Subscription Services and invite other Authorised Users to access the Subscription Services.

 3.2 Unless stated otherwise in the Proposal, there is no limit on the number or Authorised Users.

-3.3 Subject to the Customer paying the Subscription Fees, the restrictions set out in this clause 3 and the other terms and conditions of this Agreement, the Supplier hereby grants to the Customer a non-exclusive, non-transferable right to permit the Authorised Users to use the Services during the Subscription Term.
+3.3 Subject to the Customer paying the Subscription Fees, the restrictions set out in this clause 3 and the other terms and conditions of this Agreement, the Supplier hereby grants to the Customer a non-exclusive, non-transferable right to permit the Authorised Users to use the Services during the Subscription Term, solely for the Customer’s internal business purposes.

 3.4 The Customer is responsible for Authorised Users.
 In relation to the Authorised Users, the Customer undertakes that: